agda/agda/doc/user-manual/tools/command-line-options.rst

      Enable injective type constructors (makes Agda anti-classical and possibly inconsistent).

+.. option:: --prop, --no-prop

+     .. versionadded:: 2.6.0

+     Enable or disable declaration and use of definitionally proof-irrelevant propositions
+     (see :ref:`proof-irrelevant propositions <prop>`).

+     Default: `--no-prop`.

 .. option:: --rewriting

      .. versionadded:: 2.4.2.4

      Enable declaration and use of REWRITE rules (see :ref:`rewriting`).

+.. option:: --two-level

+     .. versionadded:: 2.6.2

+     Enable the use of strict (non-fibrant) type universes ``SSet`` *(two-level type theory)*.

 Errors and warnings
 ~~~~~~~~~~~~~~~~~~~